madelynemoloney1/A3-Self-watering-plant-/README.md

 ## General Information
 - Provide general information about your project here.
 - What problem does it (intend to) solve?
 - What is the purpose of your project?
-- to make a self-watering Plant so that i wouldn't need to worry about my plant drying out.
+To make a self-watering Plant so that i wouldn't need to worry about my plant drying out.
 - Why did you undertake it?
-- I thought the project seemed interesting and it would allow me to deepen my knowledge in coding.
+I thought the project seemed interesting and it would allow me to deepen my knowledge in coding.